gquintanaorti/kernel_regression_of_3d_shapes/README.md

 ```

 The C code is embedded by using the `.Call` interface.
+It works fine in Linux machines, but we have experienced some problems
+with this interface on Windows machines.

 To be able to use this accelerated code, you must do the following: